muzir/codechef/README.md

 codechef
 ========
-This project consist of algortihm questions solutions of the http://www.codechef.com site. http://www.codechef.com/users/erhun
+This project consist of algortihm solutions of the http://www.codechef.com site. http://www.codechef.com/users/erhun